seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 ### OpenGL context
 _Here I'll describe the concepts involved in creating and using OpenGL contexts.
 For a more tutorial-type approach have a look at [this guide](https://open.gl/context) that shows how to use several different popular context management libraries._

-The __context__ encapsulates the rendering view, its rendering settings and which OpenGL _objects_ are currently active (such as which shader will be used to render).
-When starting your application you will need to create a context and set the capabilities you want the driver will use while rendering, such as whether the renderer will perform depth testing, how the renderer will blend fragments into final pixel colours and what part of the window to render into (the viewport).
+The __context__ encapsulates the rendering view, its rendering settings and which OpenGL _objects_ are currently active (such as which shader will be invoked during rendering).
+When starting your application you will need to create a context and set the capabilities you want the driver will use while rendering, such as whether the renderer will perform scissor, stencil, depth or alpha testing, how the renderer will blend fragments into final pixel colours and what part of the window to render into (the viewport).
 Contexts are not thread-safe (unfortunately!) and are essentially global in scope (even more unfortunately!) and are the cause of most of the grief people have with OpenGL.

-You should avoid querying the state of the context too much if possible (get information about bound objects, or even constantly querying error state) - it is apparently quite slow.
+You should avoid querying the state of the context too much if possible (i.e., querying information about bound objects, or even constantly querying error state) - it is apparently quite slow.
 You should also avoid accessing context from multiple different threads.
-I believe you are supposed to create separate contexts, along with totally separate OpenGL objects, in each thread you wish to render from.
+I believe you are supposed to create separate contexts in each thread you wish to render from, or more preferably not render from multiple threads at all.

+It is also possible to create a _shared context_ where objects created on one context are available in another.
+This can be tricky so proceed with caution - for example, according to the spec shared contexts may not share framebuffer objects for some reason.
+I found that out [the hard way](https://code.google.com/p/angleproject/issues/detail?id=979).

 Unfortunately the creation of an OpenGL context is not defined by the OpenGL spec.
 If you want to create one you'll either have to look up how to do this on your platform of choice (for example Windows provides WGL, while [OSX](http://www.geeks3d.com/20121109/overview-of-opengl-support-on-os-x/) and Linux systems use GLX) or use another third-party library that does this for you (I like GLFW, but SDL2 is very popular, and some people still use the older GLUT.)
 These libraries often give you access to keyboard and mouse input as well as various other utilities you might need when making your app (such as buffer swapping, text, audio and the like.)